 6.5.
-Scoping II: Task Structure and Functions
+Scoping II: Functions and Task Structures

 The next step is to take the doctrinal CONOPS you have collected and synthesize them into an overarching task structure for your CBA.
-This list should not be overly detailed; the Global Strike Raid Scenario CBA used a task structure with 10 major tasks (see, for example, Figure 10 in Section 7.1), and the Seabasing CBA had a task structure with 20 tasks.
+This list should not be overly detailed; the Global Strike Raid Scenario CBA used a task structure with 10 major tasks (see, for example, Figure 7-1), and the Seabasing CBA had a task structure with 20 tasks.